 What is acceptance criteria?
 Definition for product teams

-Acceptance criteria is the checklist that decides whether a user story or work item is done — the conditions that must be true for the change to count as shipped.
+Acceptance criteria is the per-story checklist that decides whether a user story or work item is done: the conditions that must be true for it to ship.

 The format earns its keep because "done" is otherwise a moving target.
 Without the criteria written down up front, engineering and product can disagree at review time about whether the work matches the intent, and the disagreement is hard to resolve because no one wrote the intent down.